laubryan/LightWaveObjectViewer/README.md

 Compile and run the tool, and then you can simply drag and drop a LightWave object (LWO) file onto the window to display it.

+## Recent Updates

+- Added generalized algorithm to split n-sided polygons.
+Previously, polygons with more than 4 vertices were being skipped.
+- Fixed an issue where some objects weren't being shaded properly due to very small vertex normals.

 ## Technical